-The challenges for the sustainable management of land and soils across the dryland areas of the North Central CMA region are large and diverse.
+The challenges for the sustainable management of land and soils across the dryland areas of the North Central region are large and diverse.
 The key regional Dryland actions are:

-- North Central CMA, in conjunction with partner organisations, develop a Regional Soil Health Plan by 2014 - Further developing, building and supporting of communitybased land protection programs throughout the region - Encouraging and supporting strong regional ownership of soil health programs that deliver soil, water and vegetation outcomes - Increase the number of community-based soil protection groups functioning in the dryland terrain of the North Central CMA region to 16 by 2015. - Establish a comprehensive 'state of the art' geo-database (soils, geology, geomorphology, geophysics) for use by soils groups by 2014. - Complete a comprehensive 'State of our Soils' technical assessment by 2015.
+- North Central CMA in conjunction with partner organisations, develop a Regional Soil Health Plan by 2014. - Further developing, building and supporting communitybased land protection programs throughout the region. - Encouraging and supporting strong regional ownership of soil health programs that deliver soil, water and vegetation outcomes. - North Central CMA in conjunction with partner organisations, will increase the number of community-based soil protection groups functioning in the dryland terrain of the North Central region to 16 by 2015. - North Central CMA will establish a comprehensive 'state of the art' geo-database (soils, geology, geomorphology, geophysics) for use by soils groups by 2014. - North Central CMA and partners will complete a comprehensive 'State of our Soils' technical assessment by 2015. - Boost productivity and reduce the offsite impacts of agriculture through increasing water and nutrient use efficiency.

-6.3 Irrigated land within the North Central CMA region
+6.3 Irrigated Land within the North Central region

-The irrigation of land within the North Central CMA region occurs largely across the Loddon Campaspe Irrigation Region.
-Although irrigation also occurs along the Loddon and Campaspe Rivers and in the upper Loddon Catchment around Newlyn, Ascot and Waubra where groundwater is used in conjunction with surface water, the intensity of irrigation is greatest in the lower reaches and floodplains of the Campaspe and Loddon rivers.
+The irrigation of land within the North Central region occurs largely across the Loddon Campaspe Irrigation Region.
+Although irrigation also occurs along the Loddon and Campaspe Rivers and in the upper Loddon Catchment around Newlyn, Ascot and Waubra where groundwater is used in conjunction with surface water.
+The intensity of irrigation is greatest in the lower reaches and floodplains of the Campaspe and Loddon rivers.

-The Loddon Campaspe Irrigation Region comprises the northern half of the North Central CMA region and covers approximately 714,000 ha of land.
+The Loddon Campaspe Irrigation Region comprises the northern half of the North Central region and covers approximately 714,000 ha of land.
 The major townships in the region are Swan Hill, Kerang, Cohuna, Echuca, Rochester, Boort and Pyramid Hill.
 The northern boundary is the Murray River, just east of Echuca, to Tyntynder in the north-west.
 From Tyntynder, the western boundary passes west of Boort and on to Serpentine in the south.
 From Serpentine the southern boundary crosses the Campaspe River near Rochester and again joins the Murray River east of Echuca.